InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

           ## Command to subscribe for current occupancy status
           >>> occupancysensing subscribe <attribute-name> <min-interval> <max-interval> <destination-id> <endpoint-id>
           e.g. occupancysensing subscribe occupancy 5 10 1111 1

+### Controlling the device when HTTP/HTTPS App Enabled
+ - HTTP/HTTPS application functionality is enabled only when compiled with ENABLE_HTTP_APP=true.
+ - The HTTP/HTTPS application will start only after successful commissioning and Wi-Fi connectivity is established, i.e., the server is ready.
+ - Refer to the instructions in the Example_using_HTTP_Client.pdf document found in the freertos_sdk_x.y/examples/http_client/doc directory, sections "Running the Application" and "Using the Application," for using and controlling the HTTP/HTTPS app functionality.